xiaoqianacheng/qqcheng.github.io/index.md

  retrieval based on traditional algorithms as well as deep learning.

-# RESEARCH EXPERIENCE
+# Related work

-PhD candidate : Mainly study in speckle pattern based on autocorrelation via traditional algorithms and deep learning.
+## Low-resolution and high-noise scattering imaging with Autocorrelation based on Deep Learning

-1、Recovering object from speckle pattern which is imaging through multiple scattering media.
+   Recovering object from speckle pattern which is imaging through multiple scattering media.
 Focused on multiple scattering media, low-resolution and high-noise, I propose a new method, using the autocorrelation as a bridge to recover object from low-resolution and noised speckle pattern.
 This method utilized autocorrelation as physical constraints has ability to solve ill-posed inverse problem and improve the robustness to noise.

-2、Reconstructing object imaging in complex scene from its autocorrelation via traditional algorithms and convolutional neural network.
+## Reconstructing object imaging in complex scene from its autocorrelation via traditional algorithms and convolutional neural network.
    Only via CNN, the MNIST-Fashion and Berkeley Segmentation Dataset have been successfully recovered preliminary.
 My manuscript is in writing.
 So my next work is improving the evaluation indicators in MNIST-Fashion, utilizing traditional algorithms and machine language to recover natural image.

-# PUBLICATIONS
+# Publication

 ### Gamma measurement based on CMOS sensor and ARM microcontroller
    __Qian-Qian Cheng,__ Yan-Zhong Yuan, Chun-Wang Ma, Fang Wang